CoStar rolls out Homes AI; SkySlope launches agent coaching app

 "After careful research and evaluation, GPAR selected a safety solution that delivers meaningful value while reinforcing our commitment to member well-being and professionalism," the GPAR Horizon Committee said.
 "This benefit reflects our responsibility to support our members with tools that serve a clear purpose in today's real estate environment."

-Rayse has announced a new partnership with OneKey Multiple Listing Service.
-The deal gives the New York metro area organization's 43,000-plus members access to Rayse's agent transparency platform and related educational tools.
+Rayse has announced new partnerships with OneKey Multiple Listing Service and Heartland Multiple Listing Service.
+The deals give the 43,000-plus OneKey MLS members and 11,600-plus Heartland MLS subscribers access to Rayse's agent transparency platform and related educational tools.

-Through this partnership, OneKey MLS members can explore strategies to best articulate their value and set client expectations throughout each transaction.
+Through these partnerships, OneKey MLS and Heartland MLS members can explore strategies to best articulate their value and set client expectations throughout each transaction.

 "Agents do essential work every day, and our goal is to make that value visible," Rayse CEO Christian Dwiggins said in a news release.
 "Rayse is about helping agents show their impact and communicate it in ways that clients actually understand and appreciate."